 The amount of the AHV pension is based on the average income earned during the contribution years.
 The minimum amount in 2023 is CHF 1,225; the maximum amount is CHF 2,450.

 Employees automatically belong to a pension fund that the employer selects for them.
 In contrast to

 the first pillar, where contributions are distributed to the beneficiaries on a pay-as-you-go basis, the

-pension fund is based on the following principle: each person pays a contribution into the pension fund based on their income, and in this way accumulates a credit balance over the course of their employment.
+pension fund is based on the following principle: each person pays a contribution into the pension fund based on their salary, and in this way accumulates a credit balance over the course of their career.

 Self-employed persons are not obliged to pay into the pension fund.
 However, they can do so on a voluntary basis.

 The occupational pension plan consists of two parts: